mali-tian/php-sample/README.md

 3.Open up the `XAMPP`, go to `Volumes`, mount the folder.

-4.Check the folder path, and using the cli below the mount the folder locally
+4.Check the folder path, and using the cli below mount the folder locally

 ```bash
 #/opt/lampp is the mounted path